markksantos/ai-yt-title-generator/README.md

-# ai-yt-title-generator
-AI that reads YouTube Video Transcript and comes up with Viral Title Ideas based on what was said in the video.

-1 - Install requirements:
-    - Python 3
-    Run: brew install python
-    - YouTube Transcript API
+# YouTube Video Transcript Titling

+This script utilizes the YouTube Transcript API to fetch the transcript of a given YouTube video, and the OpenAI API to analyze the transcript and generate title ideas for sections of the video.
+The OpenAI API key is required to use this script.

+## Usage
+1. Replace `video_id` with the YouTube video ID.
+2. Set the `openai.api_key` to your own OpenAI API key.
+3. Run the script.
+4. The script will output the title ideas for different section of videos, along with the timestamp of the section in the video.

+## Dependencies
+- `youtube_transcript_api`
+- `openai`

-    Run: pip3 install youtube_transcript_api
+You can install these using `pip install youtube_transcript_api openai`
-    - Open AI API
-    Run: pip3 install openai

-2 - Change the 'video_id' variable to the desidered YouTube Video that you want the AI to create the title ideas for.

-3 - Run the script on the terminal by typing: python3 video_transcription.py
+## Customization
+- The `prompt_input` can be changed to adjust the prompt for the OpenAI API.
+- The `max_tokens` can be adjusted to handle transcripts of different lengths.
+- `engine`, `max_tokens`, `n`, `stop`, and `temperature` can also be adjusted in the `openai.Completion.create()` function to fine-tune the results.